surma/rollup-plugin-workz0r/README.md

       onWorkerModule: id => workerModules.add(id)
     }),
     loadz0r({
+      // `prependLoader` will be called for every chunk. if returns `true`,
-      // `prependLoader` should return `true` if the loader code should be prependend.
+      // the loader code will be prepended.
       prependLoader: (chunk, inputs) => {
         // If the chunk contains one of the worker modules, prepend a loader. if (Object.keys(chunk.modules).some(mod => workerModules.has(mod))) {